crazy-max/docker-rtorrent-rutorrent/README.md

 ### Boostrap config `.rtlocal.rc`

-When rTorrent is started the bootstrap config [/etc/rtorrent/.rtlocal.rc](rootfs/tpls/etc/rtorrent/.rtlocal.rc) is imported.<br />
-This configuration cannot be changed unless you rebuild the image or overwrite these elements in your `.rtorrent.rc`.<br />
+When rTorrent is started the bootstrap config [/etc/rtorrent/.rtlocal.rc](rootfs/tpls/etc/rtorrent/.rtlocal.rc) is imported.
+This configuration cannot be changed unless you rebuild the image or overwrite these elements in your `.rtorrent.rc`.
 Here are the particular properties of this file:

 * `system.daemon.set = true`: Launcher rTorrent as a daemon
 * A config layout for the rTorrent's instance you can use in your `.rtorrent.rc`: